White Martian: History

-As a race of shapeshifters, physical appearance has little meaning for Martians.
-The underlying psychological differences are what separated the peaceful Green Martians from the war-like Whites.
-White Martians have configured their physiology to reflect their philosophy, becoming a separate race from the Green and Yellow Martians.
-In the current DC continuity, their preferred form is that of angular, hairless humanoids with chalky white skin which often forms bony ridges or plates, giving them the appearance of armor.
-They have sometimes been seen to have a gaping mouth on their thorax and a horn on the same level on each side.
+As a race of shapeshifters, physical appearance has little meaning for Martians, and the Greens and Whites are only separated by underlying psychological differences and philosophies, with the former being more peaceful and the latter more violent.
+In the current DC continuity, their preferred form is that of angular, hairless humanoids with chalky white skin with bony, armor-like ridges or plates.

-It was eventually retconned that the White Martians and Green Martians did not originally co-inhabit Mars together as was previously believed.
-In reality the green and white Martians were part of the same race, known as "The Burning".
+It was eventually retconned that the White Martians and Green Martians were part of the same race, known as "The Burning".
 This race used fire to reproduce asexually and were belligerent to all.
-The Guardians of the Universe, fearing the ruthlessly and violently powerful Martians, genetically split the Martian race into two distinct species, white and green, preventing the asexual reproduction.
-They also gave these two new races an instinctive fear of fire to prevent either group from ever accessing their full potential, and altered their powers so one race could never completely overcome the other.
+The Guardians of the Universe, fearing the ruthlessly and violently powerful Martians, split the Martian race into two species, gave them an instinctive fear of fire to prevent either from accessing their full potential, and altered their powers so neither could overcome the other.
 The timeframe for this genetic tampering was given as 20,000 years ago, contemporary with the early life of Vandal Savage on Earth, in JLA series 2 #86.

 While the Green Martians were peaceful philosophers, the White Martians were savage warriors.
 A lengthy civil war between the two races ended when the few surviving White Martians were rounded up and exiled to the extra-dimensional "Still Zone" (apparently distinct from Superman's Phantom Zone, in which they were later imprisoned again).

 White Saturnians

 White Saturnians called Koolars are descended from an underclass of worker clones created by ancient White Martian explorers.
-Green Martians cloned Jemm, Son of Saturn's people, the original Red Saturnians, from themselves, and the White Martians cloned the original White Saturnians from their own cells.
+Green Martians cloned Jemm's people, the original Red Saturnians, from themselves, and the White Martians cloned the original White Saturnians from their own cells.
 The Reds were treated as equals by their creators, but the whites were treated as slaves by their masters.
 The enslavement of the white clones led to the civil war on Mars.